Pi-Hole Review

 Blacklisting

-I am using approximately 35 separate blacklists on my Pi-hole which collectively block
+I am using approximately 35 separate blacklists on my Pi-hole which collectively

-over 1.5 million malware, ad generation & telemetry sites.
-There
+block over 1.5 million malware, ad generation & telemetry sites.
+There are lists available for

-are lists available for Smart TV's, Crypto, Malware, Streaming services, phishing, adult content, ad
+Smart TV's, Crypto, Malware, Streaming services, phishing, adult content, ad servers and more.

-it's a good idea to run the list update function pickup any additions.
+good idea to run the list update function pickup any additions.

 DHCP Feature